Nyek00359/Nyek00359/ReadMe.md

-<h4 align="left">I'm a versatile developer currently working on a Prescription Reading mobile application, with a background that includes developing an Ordering system and experience in digital arts.
+<h4 align="left">I'm a versatile developer with a background that includes developing an Ordering system and experience in digital arts.
 I’m skilled in various languages, including Java, Python, SQL, PHP, C++, C#, and JavaScript, and I can quickly adapt to new languages as needed.
 In my free time, I enjoy gaming and reading books.</h4>

 ###